cgeeng/TeamActivities/Module03/README.md

 Welcome to your first weekly team activity.
 Team Activities are guided (tutorial like) study sessions with your team.
 They are designed to help you learn the material in a more interactive way.

 ## Grading
 Grades for team activities will be based on attendance and notes.
 You must attend, and as a team you need to generate notes that we can confirm your work.
-Ideally, you upload the notes as a PDF to the team meeting after you build them out.
+You upload the notes as a PDF to the Canvas lab after you build them out.

 > [!TIP]
 > Good notes become a study guide for you and your team!
 Make sure they include everything you need to help better understand the weekly material.